jjackson19862017/StephensPopShop/README.md

 I have spent nearly 6 hours looking for a date picker, to no success.
 So instead of the User making an error inputing the date and time.
 I have just set a 7 day auction.

 --> "Seven Day Auction"

+When I tried to log out of my user there came an error about "conversion from dict to Decimal is not supported".

+This was the code that was entered when I fixed my decimal and rounding.

+So I have created a fix for it.

+I have also commented on my code for easy reading.

+--> "Decimal Fix, Code Commenting"

+Now commenting on code inside my django project and testing anything that needs testing.

+#### Accounts

+##### Templates

+- Index.html: Added Comments
+- Login.html: Added Comments
+- Profile.html: Added Comments
+- Register.html: Added Comments

+###### Testing - Index.html

+Clicked "Login"     > Took me to Login Screen       >   PASS Clicked "Register"  > Took me to Register Screen    >   PASS

+###### Testing - Login.html

+Logged in with known user > PASS
+Tried to Login with wrong Password > PASS (Error Message)

+###### Testing - Register.html

+Create new user     > Filled in details > FAIL (Reverse for 'home' not found. 'home' is not a valid view function or pattern name.)

+Create new user     > Filled in details > PASS

+#### Auctions

+- addauctions.html: Added Comments
+- auctions.html: Added Comments, Removed Debug information that End User didn't need to know or see.

+##### Testing - addauctions.html

+Choose Product for auction > Clicked Start > PASS Choose Same Product for auction > Clicked Start > FAIL (Can't have the same product up for auction) Choose Same Product for auction > Clicked Start > PASS (Error Message is present, thank you to <https://youtu.be/wVnQkKf-gHo> for the refresh and understanding)

+##### Testing - auctions.html

+From previous test above > Open Auctions appearing on page > PASS Try to Increase Bid > Raise by £5 > PASS
+From Previous Test, to stop users bidding again until someone else has bidded it takes away the UpBid Form. > PASS From Previous Test, Bidding is available to me because I Logged out as the superuser into a different user account > PASS Try to Bid Nothing > FAIL (invalid literal for int() with base 10: '', Fixed with HTML Required Form Validation) Try to Bid Nothing > PASS (Validation Message)
+As Superuser, Cancel Auction > PASS
+After all auctions have been Cancelled, Option to start new auction appears > PASS If auction has ended then it will update the auction table and that auction will not appear > PASS

+#### Bids

+- bid.html: Added Comments, IDEA: If winner doesnt want it just cancel the Auction.

+##### Testing - bids.html

+Click Pay > Takes me to BidCheckout > PASS

+#### Cart

+- cart.html: Added Comments

+##### Testing - cart.html

+Change Quantity to 3 > PASS (Quantity and Total Changes) Change Quantity to 0 > PASS (Empties Cart)
+Click on Checkout > PASS (Takes me to Checkout)

+#### Checkout

+- bidcheckout.html: Added Comments, Also cleaned up the UI
+- checkout.html: Added Comments, Also cleaned up the UI

+##### Testing - bidcheckout.html

+Fill in details and Card Details 4242424242424242 CVV 111 > We have paid for the Bid and the Auction Deletes itself > PASS Blank Forms, Validation should run > PASS
+Fill in details and Card Details 4242424242424242 CVV 111, However the expiry date had passed > PASS (Wouldn't send form)

+##### Testing - checkout.html

+Fill in details and Card Details 4242424242424242 CVV 111 > We have paid for the Bid and the Auction Deletes itself > PASS Blank Forms, Validation should run > PASS
+Fill in details and Card Details 4242424242424242 CVV 111, However the expiry date had passed > PASS (Wouldn't send form)

+#### Products

+- products.html: Added Comments
+- addproducts.html: Added Comments

+##### Testing - products.html

+Left Quantity blank, Validation should run > PASS Value -1 Quantity, Validation should run > PASS
+Value 4 Quantity > PASS (Took me to cart, don't like that going to change it to stay on the products page.)
+Value 4 Quantity > PASS (Added product to cart and told user by a message.)

+##### Testing - addproducts.html

+Filled out all information on the page > PASS (Added Product, however I realised there is no Validation.)
+Filled out all information on the page the same Name as previous product, this should produce a Validation Error > PASS (No two products can have the same name.)
+Left the form Blank, Validation should run > PASS (Required field for Name.)
+Filled in the following fields, Name, Description and Character > PASS (I would prefer a default image if one is not provided.)
+Filled in the following fields, Name, Description and Character > PASS (Default image is used if one isn't submitted.)

+#### Base

+- base.html: Added Comments

+##### Testing - base.html

+Product Search - "Ku" > PASS (Returns Goku)
+Product Search - "Go" > PASS (Returns four items with go in them) Product Search - "" > PASS (Returns All Products)

+--> "Commenting Code and Testing"